 It means to hold opposite positions on one angle or choke point.

 Default is an area on the map where enemies usually hold, but there is no defining feature on that area.
 If you hear “plant on default” or “enemy is on default” on Bind, you can assume default is on the area where you usually plant the spike in A Site from A Mid.

 Dinked means a headshot, but the enemy is still alive.
 Players call ‘dink’ to let teammates know that an enemy is low.

 The act of going around corners doubled up with a teammate at the same time.
 One teammate could wide-peek while the other provides suppressing fire.
 Helps with a coordinated flush of a crowded area.

 You usually pair these double peeks with a blind.
 The player without the blind does the wide-peek since the player blinding will take a moment to get his or her weapon ready.

 When a teammate needs a weapon and is low on credits, they ask you to drop them one.
 It can also mean the area where attackers push on A Site Fracture.

 One of the most important in-game commands which let your team know that you will not use all your credits on weapons but rather save them for future rounds.
 Full eco means that you are purely using a classic because you will not be able to afford a full buy next round if you don’t.

-Getting kills by picking off attackers leaving the bomb site just before the explosion.
-Usually when you are the last defender left and you have no hope of defusing the bomb, you wait for attackers to run away and try to pick them off for better weapons or hurt their economy.
+Getting eliminations by picking off attackers leaving the bomb site before the explosion.
+Usually when you are the last defender left, and you have no hope of defusing the bomb, you wait for attackers to run away and try to pick them off for better weapons or hurt their economy.